mrceedjay/HU-058_ESPHome-NTC-LDR-Buzzer/README.md

-# Open firmware for the HU-058D WiFi clock with added buzzer,ntc and light sensor
+# Open firmware for the HU-058D WiFi clock with added buzzer, NTC and light sensor

-I have added support for buzzer,temp and light sensor.
-The 5V need to be cut and 3.3V connected instead.
+I have added support for buzzer, temp and light sensor.
+The 5V needs to be cut and 3.3V connected instead.
 Only clock.yaml has been changed.
-Added temperature, beep with changable duration and frequency and light(0-100%) to homeassistant device dashboard.
+Added temperature, beep with changeable duration and frequency and light (0-100%) to Home Assistant device dashboard.

 The new connections are: